-On March 23, 2018, the SEC approved the Company's equity restructuring to reduce its deficit as at December 31, 2016 from P2,915.4 million to P800.5 million by applying its APIC amounting to P2,114.9 million.
+On March 23, 2018, the SEC approved the Company's equity restructuring to reduce its deficit as at December 31, 2016 from \$2,915.4 million to \$800.5 million by applying its APIC amounting to \$\textstyle{P2}\$,114.9 million.

 On July 10, 2018, the Company has entered into a Compromise Agreement with the Bangko Sentral ng Pilipinas for the full and final settlement of its case.
 Upon execution of the Compromise Agreement, the parties have agreed to deliver all documents and perform all acts necessary to cause the relevant court to render a judgment based on the said Agreement and terminate the case.
-The company sold its Legaspi Property worth P69.8 million in favor of Pacific Mall Corporation for a consideration of P51.8 million in order to generate cash to defray the necessary expenses for the clean-up activity and to venture into other investments.